 There isn’t a ticking clock, a finish line, or a first place prize.
 Winning is never the goal.

 Life only offers us the opportunity to lose ourselves in its song every day.
 It begs us to listen and be allured by the ever-changing beautiful melodies.

 In the end, we are all just waddling our way up the road with muddy, saggy pants like my three-year old.

-Our loads might be heavy, our steps slow and sloppy, but those who hear the music learn to trust the Father with every moment of this daily marathon.
+Our loads might be heavy, our steps slow and sloppy, but those who hear the music learn to love the daily marathon.